 Collaboratorium brings artists together to create together.
 Collaboratorium is held at Artlink on the third Wednesday of each month and is an 18+ event.

 Collaboratorium is an artmaking session run by Italian Friend ArtRuckus which brings together artists, musicians, performers, and writers to create collaborative, improvised works in a wide range of mediums, including visual art, music, video, and performance art.
 Collaboratorium sessions take place in a relaxed atmosphere that encourages participants to focus on the processes of collaboration, experimentation, and improvisation.
 In 2018, Artlink began working with Collaboratorium to hold a collaborative event the third Wednesday of each month.

 Brief History (2016-present)

-In addition, on the third Wednesday of each month, a public Collaboratorium will be held at Artlink Contemporary Art Gallery for artists 18 years and older.
-These public sessions will be centered on the visual arts and will help Italian Friend share the collaborative ethos and techniques that they’ve developed in the past two years with a new population of artists.
+These public sessions at Artlink center on the visual arts and help Italian Friend share the collaborative ethos and techniques that they’ve developed in the past two years with a new population of artists.